 EB-5 Immigrant Visas

-Upon initial qualification, “permanent residency” is limited to two years.
-Upon demonstrating that the business has met the employment requirements, the visa may be converted to a permanent green card.
+Upon receiving the conditional green card, “permanent residency” is limited to two years.
+If during the remaining 90 days before the expiration of the green card, it is demonstrated that the business has made the necessary investments and led to the creation of at least 10 permanent jobs, the visa may be converted to a permanent resident card or a permanent green card.
 To qualify for the EB-5 visa and obtain permanent residency in the U.S., the investor is not required to maintain day-to-day management with the business operation.
 However, the investor will have to demonstrate some level of involvement.

 Certain regulations apply before the investor will qualify, including: